 - BCEHS has the only critical care paramedic team in the world that provides emergency care to three distinct patient groups: pediatric, neo-natal and high-risk obstetric patients.
 Known as the Infant Transport Team, this highly trained group of paramedics provide care while en route to hospitals throughout BC, other parts of Canada, and the United States.
 The team marked 40 years of service in 2016.

-- CPR and airway management techniques
+- High-performance CPR and advanced airway management techniques for all paramedics